Claiming state benefits

 • Citizens Advice recommends that the application for Employment & Support Allowance should be submitted around 3 months before the end of Statutory Sick Pay to help try and avoid any delays.

-He works in a big city and he spends a total of around 2 hours every day travelling into the office and travelling home.
+He works in a big city and spends a total of around 2 hours every day travelling into the office and travelling home.
 Recently, friends, family and work colleagues have all noticed a change in Bob’s behaviour and some of them have mentioned it to him.

 Bob seems distant, quiet and isolated from any group conversations.
 He doesn’t want to acknowledge there is anything wrong and doesn’t want to talk about it, not even to his wife Sam.
 After a few weeks, Bob’s wife makes an appointment for Bob to see his GP.

-The GP diagnoses that Bob is struggling with depression and anxiety.
+The GP diagnoses Bob with depression and anxiety.
 The doctor prescribes some counselling and a course of medication.
 The doctor also recommends that Bob needs to take some time off work.
 An initial ‘fit note’ for 4 weeks is given to Bob.
 Bob sends the ‘fit note’ to his employer and officially goes off work sick.

 Universal Credit is a payment to help people with their living costs.
 It's paid monthly for most claimants, but twice a month for some people who live in Scotland.
 Universal Credit provides certain benefits for claimants who are on low incomes or are out of work.
 It can be paid to the self-employed.